500Foods/Philement/README.md

 While this project is currently under active development, feel free to give it a try and post any issues you encounter.
 Or start a discussion if you would like to help steer the project in a particular direction.
 Early days yet, so a good time to have your voice heard.
 As the project unfolds, additional resources will be made available, including platform binaries, more documentation, demos, and so on.

 ## Development Preferences
-There are countless tools, frameworks, coding styles, conventions, and so on that are readily available out in the world today.
-A big part of working on any project is selecting a suite of tools that can bring about the best code in the least amount of time for the lowest cost given a particular pool of developer talent.
-When the number of developers is small (currently one as this is being written), projects are at the whim of the wishes of a small number of developers.
-This can be both good and bad, depending on w
+There are countless tools, frameworks, coding styles, conventions, languages, and so on, that are readily available out in the world today.
+A big part of working on any project is selecting a suite of tools that can surface the best code in the least amount of time for the lowest cost given a particular pool of developer talent.
+When the number of developers is small, tool selection is often subject to the whims of the developers.
+This project is no exception.

 ### C Coding
 - Uses GCC wherever possible, written to C17, usually with _GNU_SOURCE included as well, for things like usleep().